samikhawja/project_one/README.md

 ### Built With

-I used <a href="https://code.visualstudio.com/">Visual Studio Code</a> to create the HTML, CSS and Javascript from scratch.
+We used <a href="https://code.visualstudio.com/">Visual Studio Code</a> to create the HTML, CSS and Javascript from scratch.
 I had the help of Bootstrap for formatting the HTML and JQuery to help with the coding on the Javascript!

 <!-- GETTING STARTED -->